kumahq/kuma-website/app/_src/guides/otel-metrics.md

 This is the Helm chart configuration we will be using.
 This will configure OpenTelemetry collector to listen on grpc port `4317` for metrics pushed by dataplane proxy, process and expose collected metrics in Prometheus format on port `8889`.
 In the next step we will configure Prometheus to scrape these metrics.
-Refer to openTelemetry-collector helm installation [UPGRADING](https://github.com/open-telemetry/opentelemetry-helm-charts/blob/main/charts/opentelemetry-collector/UPGRADING.md#0880-to-0890), it requires the parameter `image.repository` must be set and our current configurations rely on `Contrib distribution` image repository.
+Our configuration relies on [the contrib distribution](https://github.com/open-telemetry/opentelemetry-collector-contrib?tab=readme-ov-file#opentelemetry-collector-contrib) of opentelemetry-collector so we set this in the values.

 Most important in this configuration is `pipelines` section: